openstack/openstack-manuals/doc/install-guide-rst/source/overview.rst

 -  Three-node architecture with OpenStack Networking (neutron) and optional nodes for Block Storage and Object Storage services.

-   -  The controller node runs the Identity service, Image Service, management portions of Compute and Networking, Networking plug-in, and the dashboard.
-It also includes supporting services such as a SQL database, message queue, and Network Time Protocol (NTP).
+   -  The :term:`controller node <cloud controller node>` runs the Identity service, Image Service, management portions of Compute and Networking, Networking plug-in, and the dashboard.
+It also includes supporting services such as a SQL database, :term:`message queue`, and :term:`Network Time Protocol (NTP)`.

       Optionally, the controller node runs portions of Block Storage, Object Storage, Orchestration, Telemetry, Database, and Data